 FOODS NOT PROTECTED FROM CONTAMINATION BY WORKERS.

 ITEM # 3B WAS FOUND IN VIOLATION 1 TIME(S).
-CRITICAL VIOLATION
+CRITICAL VIOLATION or otherwise contaminating their hands.

 Part or parts of the item were observed to be in violation which were corrected at the time of inspection.